kethan1/PID-Controller/README.md

 Issues and Pull Requests are welcome!

-To add another language to this repo, the languages must have OOP features (except C).
+To add another language to this repo, the language must have OOP features (except C).